weweb-assets/ww-chat/AI.md

 Actions:

 -   `scrollToBottom`: Scrolls the message area to the bottom.
 Args: `smooth` (boolean, optional) - Whether to use smooth scrolling animation.
-Default: `false`
+When not specified, uses the `autoScrollBehavior` setting.
+Default: Uses `autoScrollBehavior` setting

 Variables: